-- Fortescue Metals Group (FMG) to acquire Williams Advanced Engineering (WAE) in race to net zero
+- Fortescue Metals Group (FMG) to acquire WAE in race to net zero

 - Fortescue Future Industries (FFI) – a wholly owned subsidiary of FMG – and WAE will be setting the pace for ground breaking innovation in the green energy space